 |

-conventionally-built homes do not.
-Logs are prone to
+treatments that conventionally-built homes do not.

-attack by rot
+Logs are prone to attack by rot

 fungi and a variety of insects

-that will damage the surface if steps are not taken
+that will damage the surface if steps are not

-to prevent infestation.
-Fortunately treatments to prevent this
+taken to prevent infestation.
+Fortunately

-damage are relatively inexpensive if done during
+inexpensive if done during construction and before

-construction and before water sealant finishes are
+water sealant finishes are applied.

-Borates stop wood
+Borates stop wood damage

-There are a number of
+There are a number of manufacturers that

-manufacturers that supply products to protect log
+supply products to protect log homes from wood

-homes from wood destroying insects and fungi.
-Many
+destroying insects and fungi.
+Many of these

-of these products are based on insecticidal borates.
+products are based on insecticidal borates.

-Bora Care (Nisus Corporation) and Shell-Guard
+Bora-Care (Nisus Corporation) and Shell-Guard

 (Perma-Chink Systems) are popular glycol-based*